 This piece builds upon my previous body of installations that make artworks from that which is usually ignored by pointing out the latent image-ness of what already exists around us.
 Reflexion draws upon the power of images to evoke an empathic response.
 It seeks to distill a wide array of social questions and issues to a fundamental unit of empathic interaction: when I look at you, do I see another version of myself?

-The Artists 3/60 grant will help buy the materials and tools needed to creation of the physical elements of this work, as well as pay for transportation and installation on site.
+The Artists 3/60 grant will help buy the materials and tools needed to create the physical elements of this work, as well as pay for transportation and installation on site.
 Which site that will be remains to be decided, but is progressing—I am currently in talks with contacts at UW-Madison and The Bubbler in Madison in Knoxville to display the work.

 Since the success of this piece requires that the space on either side of the mirror be as visually identical as possible, the space immediately behind and around the chairs must also correspond symmetrically.
 Two small rooms, approximately 6 x 6 feet, will be carefully constructed and lit so as to maintain the symmetrical correspondence.
 The full-scale installation will use custom mirrors made from 4’x8’ sheets of 3/8” architectural glass.
 The total glass thickness will thus approach an inch, but the reflecting plane itself will appear imperceptibly thin.
 The chairs will be anchored to the floor to prevent accidental misalignment as participants enter and leave the artwork.